relaycorp/fanqiang-poc/README.md

 ## VPN protocol

 In this PoC,
-the connection starts with the gateway sending a WebSockets text frame with the IPv4 and IPv6 subnets allocated to the client (e.g. `10.0.102.0/30,fd00:1234::2:0/127`);
+the connection starts with the gateway sending a WebSockets text frame with the IPv4 and IPv6 subnets allocated to the client (e.g. `10.0.102.0/30,fd00:1234::2:0/127`).
-to prevent fingerprinting, this message is padded and it will sometimes follow _noise_ frame(s) sent by the client or the gateway.
+To prevent fingerprinting,
+this message is padded,
+and it will often be delayed -- during this delay, the client and gateway may send noise frame(s).

 From then on,
 the client and the gateway exchange IP packets over the WebSockets connection.